thavlik/machine-learning-portfolio/README.md

 - [Quake Gameplay Dataset](https://github.com/thavlik/quake-gameplay-dataset): 200+ hours of unlabeled Quake I gameplay

 ## Running Code
-Configurations are defined in yaml files, which can be composed via the `include` directive to conveniently form derivative experiments with minimal boilerplate.
+Configurations are defined in yaml files, which can be composed via the `include:` directive to conveniently form derivative experiments with minimal boilerplate.
 An experiment can be run by passing the path to the input yaml as the `--config` flag to `src/main.py`:

 `python3 src/main.py --config experiments/mnist/vae/fid.yaml`